 We are bankruptcy attorneys located in Eastgate, OH.
-We specialize in chapter 7 bankruptcy and chapter 13 bankruptcy.
+We specialize in Chapter 7 bankruptcy and Chapter 13 bankruptcy.

-Contact our office today in Eastgate, Ohio your free consultation to see if bankruptcy will give you the financial relief you are looking for.
+Contact our office today in Eastgate, Ohio for your free consultation to see if bankruptcy will give you the financial relief you are looking for.